What is Multi-Location Load Balancing?by Wikus Du Plessis on Glossary • February 8, 2021

 What is Multi-Location Load Balancing?

 Multi-site load balancing preserves business continuity when there is a sudden server failure or service disruption.
 Multi-site load balancing redirects traffic to the nearest server not affected by the loss.
-Various predefined policies are used to distribute traffic between multiple location end-points, like turn-based, weighted or persistent routing, to name a few.
+Various load balancing algorithms are used to distribute traffic between multiple location endpoints, like turn-based, weighted or persistent routing, to name a few.
 Health monitors are used to ensure that the traffic is only sent to healthy backend servers by taking the wrong server/location out of the load-balancing pool.

-The multi-location setup can consist of server locations, be it cloud-providers or on-premise solutions.
+The multi-location setup can consist of server locations in public clouds or on-premises data centers.

 Learn more about Snapt's multi-location load balancer and WAF security.